cstrahan/capnp-ruby/README.md

 # Installing

-First [install libcapnp][libcapnpinstall], then install the gem:
+First [install libcapnp][libcapnp-install], then install the gem:

 ```bash
 gem install capn_proto
 ```

 Remember to set the `CXX` and `CXXFLAGS` environment variables as necessary.
-As an OSX user, having followed the [instructions for installing libcapnp on OSX][libcapnpinstall], the correct incantation is as follows:
+As an OSX user, having followed the [instructions for installing libcapnp on OSX][libcapnp-install], the correct incantation is as follows:

 ```bash
 export CXX=$HOME/clang-3.2/bin/clang++
 export CXXFLAGS="-std=c++11 -stdlib=libc++"
 gem install capn_proto
 ```

+# License

+The MIT License

 # Status